Why Brazil's currency depreciation is back to haunt Lula – DW – 01/24/2025

 Bitter pills to dole out

-Gilvan Bueno thinks Brazil's debt problem, which he sees peaking in 2030, requires urgent action including spending cuts and the national minimum wage rising more moderately.
+Bueno said Brazil's debt problem, which he sees peaking in 2030, would require urgent action including spending cuts and the national minimum wage rising more moderately.

-According to official data, around 59 million Brazilians earn wages tied to the minimum wage level, and approximately 19 million retirees receive the current minimum wage level of 1,518 reais as a pension.
+According to official data, about 59 million Brazilians earn wages tied to the minimum wage level, and approximately 19 million retirees receive the current minimum wage level of 1,518 reais as a pension.

-Felipe Salto, chief economist at Warren Investimentos financial consultancy based in Porto Alegre, believes that fiscal measures must have "priority" over monetary-policy measures such as central bank intervention to stabilize the Brazilian currency.
+Felipe Salto, chief economist at Warren Investimentos financial consultancy based in Porto Alegre, told DW that fiscal measures must have "priority" over monetary-policy measures such as central bank intervention to stabilize the Brazilian currency.

-Apart from bringing national debt "back into balance with GDP," he told DW that greater fiscal efforts must be made to "help reduce risk perception" and soothe investors' concerns "regarding the country's ability to generate sufficient primary results."
+Apart from bringing national debt "back into balance with GDP," he said, greater fiscal efforts must be made to "help reduce risk perception" and soothe investors' concerns "regarding the country's ability to generate sufficient primary results."

 This article was originally written in German.